ChrisCummins/pip-db/Documentation/Log.md

 Overall it actually went better than I was expecting, the pip-db infrastructure is fairly robust and flexible.
 Some things though (like `pipbot`) are too project-specific to be copied accross, even though they are useful.

+### Sunday 8th

+Implemented further advanced search fields (see 0.1.8 release).
+Since the prototype dataset table consists of entirely text fields, we can't yet do numerical comparisons - so a few of the fields (temperature, pI, etc) are non-functional.